Tony0921/Chrome-Extension-GPT-Code-Reviewer/README.md

 ## Installation

-1. Download the extension from the Chrome Web Store.
+1. Open the Chrome browser and [navigate to the GPT Code Reviewer on the Chrome Web Store](https://chrome.google.com/webstore/detail/gpt-code-reviewer/mfebbjnnjjedlmbgpdfpkfmmkghaiboo?fbclid=IwAR341zWeodJUiedTio7YWsIqXBRADEczX3A0cVnP89B989_AS_SUm-ElAqY).
-2. Click on the extension icon in the Chrome toolbar.
+2. Click on "Add to Chrome".
-3. Follow the on-screen instructions to get started.
+3. Follow the on-screen instructions to complete the installation.

+Once installed, you'll see the GPT Code Reviewer icon on your Chrome toolbar, ready for use!

 ## Usage